 Few plugins are as easy to use as Web-to-Lead, and we were also impressed that entries synced immediately and seamlessly with our Salesforce account.
 Rarely is any type of website update so straightforward.
 With some plugins, even seemingly simple changes can require several unexpected steps.

-And for you Divi users out there, don’t forget about the powerful email opt-in plugin, Bloom, which also integrates seamlessly with Salesforce.
+And for you Divi users out there, don’t forget about the powerful lead form plugin, Bloom, which also integrates seamlessly with Salesforce.